Saunas provide a variety of health advantages, including relaxation and better sleep, but did you know that they are also a form of cancer therapy?

-There are several health benefits of infrared sauna, including:
+There are several health benefits of infrared sauna therapy, including:

-- Improves cardiovascular functioning: Cardiovascular Diseases Saunas may be beneficial to your heart.
-According to studies, persons who visit saunas regularly can reduce their blood pressure.
-Other studies demonstrate that symptoms of congestive heart failure are improving.
+Improved Cardiovascular Functioning – Cardiovascular Diseases Saunas may benefit your heart.
+According to studies, people visiting saunas regularly can reduce their blood pressure.
+Other studies demonstrate that symptoms of congestive heart failure are improving.4

-- Improves lung health: Sauna users were shown to have a decreased incidence of pneumonia in several studies.
+Improves lung health – Infrared sauna therapy users were shown to have a decreased incidence of pneumonia in several studies.
 Other people said that their asthma symptoms had improved.

-- Helps with pain management: Saunas have the potential to relieve pain when used regularly.
+Helps with pain management: – aunas have the potential to relieve pain when used regularly.

-- Immunity activation: While most cancer therapies decrease immune function, hyperthermia can boost it by triggering a series of immune cell responses.
-Hyperthermia causes ‘heat shock’ proteins to form on the surface of cancer cells, rendering them more vulnerable to immune system attacks.
+Immunity activation – While most cancer therapies decrease immune function, hyperthermia can boost it by triggering immune cell responses.
+Hyperthermia causes ‘heat shock’ proteins to form on the surface of cancer cells, rendering them more vulnerable to immune system attacks.5

 Heat causes cancer cells to seem different from healthy ones, triggering an immediate response.
 The immune system is alerted by the damaged proteins on the outer membranes of tumor cells, which appear strikingly distinct from healthy cells, and macrophages are instantly deployed to the tumor.
 Dendritic cells (DC) are then activated, and the heat-damaged proteins are presented to T cells.
 Hyperthermia encourages DC maturation and translocation to lymph nodes, where T lymphocytes are stimulated to fight cancer cell proteins.
 The activated T cells then go for the tumor cells and kill them.

-Some research has found that the above are actual advantages.
-A small sample of persons with chronic fatigue syndrome discovered that using an infrared sauna daily improved their mood and symptoms.
+Some research6 has found that the above are actual advantages.
+A small sample of persons with chronic fatigue syndrome discovered that undergoing infrared sauna therapy regularly improved their mood and symptoms.